 - According to the USDA, scallops should be cooked to an internal temperature of 145°F.

-- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
+- You can keep the leftovers in an airtight container in the fridge for up to three days.
 Gently reheat them, covered, in the microwave.
+Once completely cooled, you can also freeze the leftovers in a freezer-safe container for up to three months.
+Thaw them overnight in the fridge.

 Nutrition per Serving